 top of page

 Life is full of ups and downs.
 When we face our challenges, we are forced to confront our limitations and find ways to overcome them.
-By understanding the downs of life more clearly, we may be able to find solutions and take action to improve our situation, rather than being paralyzed by fear.
+By understanding the downs of life more clearly, we may be able to find solutions and take action to improve our situation, rather than being paralysed by fear.

 I’ve been fortunate in life, especially over the past few years (the subject of my first memoir), to have had opportunities to gain clarity and understanding around my life experiences.
 This clarity and understanding have given me opportunity for personal growth and a sense of empowerment.